au-research/raido/api-svc/idl-raid-v2/src/readme.md

 this standard public schema, intended to be as close as possible to the published formal metadata definition.

-* "legacy" metadata access this have placeholder values inserted for standard metadata schema fields that the legacy data doesn't actually support.
+* "legacy" metadata accessed via the public API will  have placeholder values supplied for standard metadata schema fields that the legacy data doesn't actually support (`contributor`, etc.)
-* a future "raido v2" schema that we define for use by Raido customers, will have to have a mapping to this
+* any future "raido v2" schema we define for use by Raido customers will have to have a mapping to this
 * the process of mapping "raido" schema to this schema is also known as "cross walking"